basvdijk/domusto-server/doc/development-plugin.md

 }
 ```

-Is triggered when a signal for your plugin arrives.
+is triggered when a signal for your plugin arrives.
 You might wonder why we use `this.console.log` instead of `console.log`.
 Using `this` automatically adds the plugin name to de log messages.
 You can also use `this.console.header`, `this.console.warning`, `this.console.error` and `this.console.prettyJson`

 You might want to intercept all signals which are going through DOMUSTO for example when writing a custom event logger.
 This code is executed on every Signal broadcast.